What is Continuing Professional Development?

 Why is CPD important?

 The Institute of Chartered Foresters champions excellence in forestry and arboriculture, and supports the ongoing development of a competent, innovative and forward-looking profession.
 CPD is key to this.
 All practicing members are required to undertake CPD as part of lifelong learning.
-CPD is necessary to remain competent in your role, keep up-to-date with new developments and advances in technology, and gain new knowledge and skills.
+CPD is necessary to remain competent in your role, keep up-to-date with new developments and advances in science and technology, and gain new knowledge and skills.
 By joining the ICF you are making a commitment to your ongoing professional development to ensure that you can meet the challenges of your work.

 Do I need to keep a CPD record?